-Figure 123.
-The Settings / USB Modem / Basic Settings page.
+Figure 163.
+The USB Modem / Modem name / Basic Settings page.
 The window for PUK code input.
 For further use of the card, click the PUK INPUT button, enter the PUK code in the relevant field, and then specify a new PIN code for your SIM card in the New PIN code and New PIN code confirmation fields.
 Click the APPLY button.

-Click the USSD button to go to the Settings / USB Modem / USSD page.
+Click the USSD button to go to the USB Modem / Modem name / USSD page.